 Yay!
-It is officially September today.
+It is officially September today and I’m sharing a recipe for Weekday Waffles.
 In my book that means fall, even though the official day isn’t until Sept.
 23.

 I love fall or autumn, whatever you prefer to call it, it is my most FAVORITE season.
 The kids go back to school, the weather starts to cool, and it’s time for baking with things like pumpkin and apple (watch for apple week next week)!